H Street Line

-The Benning Road–H Street Line, designated Route X2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station, which is served by the Orange Line of the Washington Metro and Lafayette Square in Downtown Washington.
-The line operates every 10–12 minutes daily and 15–30 minutes during late nights.
+The H Street Line, designated Route D20, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Minnesota Avenue station, which is served by the Orange and Silver Lines of the Washington Metro and Farragut Square in Downtown Washington.
+Late night and early morning trips are extended to Foggy Bottom station, which is served by the Blue, Silver and Orange Lines of the Washington Metro.
+The line operates every 10–12 minutes daily and 15–20 minutes during late nights.
 Trips are roughly 45 minutes long.

 Background

-Route X2 operates daily between Minnesota Avenue station and Lafayette Square at all times running every 10–15 minutes during the day and 20–30 minutes during the late nights, providing service along H Street and Benning Road.
-There are select trips that operate during school hours from Phelps Architecture, Construction and Engineering High School and Friendship Collegiate Academy Public Charter School.
+Route D20 operates daily between Minnesota Avenue station and Farragut Square during the daytime and extended to Foggy Bottom station during the late night and early morning hours, running every 10–15 minutes during the day and 20 minutes during the late nights, providing service along H Street and Benning Road.
+There were select trips that operate during school hours from Phelps Architecture, Construction and Engineering High School and Friendship Collegiate Academy Public Charter School.
 One trip operates to McPherson Square while four trips operate to Minnesota Avenue.

-Route X2 is one of the most heavily used bus routes with an average of 12,000 riders as of June 2016, behind the 16th Street Lines and 14th Street Lines.
-Ridership on the X2 has also been increasing due to development along the H Street and Benning Road corridor.
+Route D20 is one of the most heavily used bus routes with an average of 12,000 riders as of June 2016, behind the 16th Street Lines and 14th Street Lines.
+Ridership on the D20 was also increasing due to development along the H Street and Benning Road corridor.

-Route X2 currently operates out of Bladensburg division.
-It is one of the few bus routes to utilize articulated buses.
+Route D20 operated out of Bladensburg division.
+It was one of the few bus routes to utilize articulated buses.